Frequently Asked Questions

 - Advertise your Loot!
 Tell everyone you know who may be interested in your prize about your giveaway!
 Send them a link, share it on Facebook, Twitter, Reddit, wherever!
 You want to maximize the number of people who see your Loot.

-- Make sure your casino% Win Chance is aligned with the value of your prize.
-If your prize's casino% Win Chance is too low for the value of your prize people won't roll on it and you won't earn Red Coins!
+- Make sure your % Win Chance is aligned with the value of your prize.
+If your prize's % Win Chance is too low for the value of your prize people won't roll on it and you won't earn Red Coins!

 - Give quality Loot that people want.
 Make sure you have descriptive titles and pictures of your prizes.
 If giving away a CD Key or Code make sure it's accurate!